Articles | Published on 19th August 2025

 Travertine vs Limestone Paving: Which is Right for Your Project?

-In this guide, we’ll compare travertine vs limestone paving across appearance, durability, maintenance, slip resistance, and suitability.
-We’ll also look at popular alternatives to travertine that may offer the right balance of performance and aesthetics for your space.
+In this guide, we’ll compare travertine vs limestone paving in terms of looks, strength, upkeep, slip resistance, and practicality.
+We’ll also highlight some of the leading alternatives to travertine, helping you decide which option offers the best mix of durability and style for your outdoor space.

 La roche limestone